oda-hub/renku-graph-vis/README.md

 The functionalities for the graph drawing and the user-interactions with it are developed in a dedicated javascript library.
 This is available at the following [repository](https://github.com/oda-hub/renku-aqs-graph-library/).
+A detailed description of the various configuration files, as well as the functionalities that the library exposes, is provided.

 ### Graph visualization within a renkulab session